A Definition of Continual Reinforcement Learning: Additional Analysis

 \subsubsection{Rank and Minimal Bases}

 As discussed in the paper, one natural reaction to the concept of an agent basis is to ask how we can justify different choices of a basis.
 And, if we cannot, then perhaps the concept of an agent basis is disruptive, rather than illuminating.
-We suggest that in many situations the choice is quite clear.
+In the main text, we suggest that in many situations, the choice of basis is made by the constraints imposed by the problem, such as the available memory.
 However, there are some objective properties of different bases that can help us to evaluate possible choices of a suitable basis.
 For instance, some bases are minimal in the sense that they cannot be made smaller while still retaining the same expressive power (that is, while generating the same agent sets).
-Identifying such minimal sets may be useful, as there is good reason to consider only the most compressed agent bases.
+Identifying such minimal sets may be useful, as it is likely that there is good reason to consider only the most compressed agent bases.

 To make these intuitions concrete, we introduce the \textit{rank} of an agent set.

 \begin{definition} The \textbf{rank} of an agent set, $\rank(\agents)$, is the size of the smallest agent basis that uniformly generates it: